donglinchen/disaster_response_pipeline/README.md

 #### A machine learning pipeline to classify messages to be sent to appropriate disaster relief agency

+The application home page gives an overview of training dataset, including the distributions of message categories, as well as the distribution of message genres

+To get the message categories, enter the message in the input field and click "Classify Message" button, the result will show as highlighted in the result list.

 ### Prerequisites

 - Python